All in One: Harvesting of waste heat with solid thermal battery

 Project Goal

-The goal is to develop a completely new paradigm towards all-solid-state thermal batteries (thermal cells).
-This new approach is based on reversible changes in the materials’ electrochemical properties and H+ transport, operating on recovered waste heat over an unusually wide range of temperatures from ambient to 300°C.
+The goal is to develop a completely new paradigm towards an all-solid-state thermal battery (thermal cell), which is based on reversible changes in the materials’ electrochemical properties and on H+ transport operating on recovered waste heat over an unusually wide range of temperatures from ambient to 300°C.

 We envision the solid thermal battery to charge at defined low and high constant temperatures due to phase changes and H+ intercalation taking place at the electrodes.